-3. Successful applicants will be mailed a notification packet indicating the date, time, and location of their pre-screening interview.
-The required documents within the packet must be completed prior to the scheduled pre-screening interview: copies of the MCSC exam results (if not previously submitted), completed Experience and Education Questionnaire, proof of Live Scan fingerprint submission, DD214 (military service), and a picture ID.
-Applicants must also pass the Michigan Commission on Law Enforcement Standards (MCOLES) physical fitness test prior to the pre-screening interview.
+They include: copies of the MCSC exam results (if not previously submitted), a completed Experience and Education Questionnaire, proof of Live Scan fingerprint submission, DD214 (military service), and a picture ID.
+Applicants must also provide a valid passing score for the Michigan Commission on Law Enforcement Standards (MCOLES) physical fitness test at this time.

-4. Applicants successfully completing the pre-screening interview will be assigned a background investigator.
+4. Applicants successfully completing the pre-screening interview will have an in-depth and exhaustive background investigation completed by a department background investigator.

 5. After the background investigation is completed, successful applicants will be scheduled for a final interview.

-6. Successful applicants will be forwarded to Human Resources for review and approval.
-Accepted applicants will receive a conditional offer of employment, which requires the successful passing of psychological testing, MCOLES medical, hearing, eye exam and drug screening prior to being hired.
+6. Successful applicants will receive a conditional offer of employment, which requires the successful passing of psychological testing, MCOLES medical, hearing, eye exam and drug screening prior to being hired.

 For more information, please contact a recruiter near you.